Kenya Travel Advice

 A separate set of dangers exists in the safari and wildlife destinations, usually attributed to the animals and terrain of the area.
 It is advised that research is undertaken on the chosen destinations, including wild species and insects for that region to be wary of.

 Terrorist attacks are becoming more frequent and more sophisticated, including suicide operations, bomb and grenade attacks, kidnappings, attacks on civil aviation, and attacks on maritime vessels in or near Kenyan ports.
+There is a heightened threat of terrorism against westerners in places frequented by tourists including hotels, restaurants, beaches, safari parks and public transport hubs to name a few.

 Crime is high in all regions of Kenya, particularly Nairobi, Mombasa, Kisumu, and at coastal beach resorts.
 There are regular reports of attacks against tourists by groups of armed assailants.
 Pickpockets and thieves carry out “snatch and run” crimes on city streets and near crowds.
 Thieves on motorcycles will assault pedestrians and speed away.
 It is advised that you do not carry large amounts of cash or important documents, instead favouring copies of passports and ID.